apereo/cas/docs/cas-server-documentation/release_notes/RC6.md

 ### Groovy Audits

-[Groovy Audits](../audits/Audits-Groovy.html) are now avaiable which can, in small and modest ways, control the output and format of the logged auditable record.
+[Groovy Audits](../audits/Audits-Groovy.html) are now available which can, in small and modest ways, control the output and format of the logged auditable record.

 ### Redis Connection Pooling